nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 Post login, your next objective is to pinpoint the evidence disk.
 This specific disk is marked with the label **possible evidence**.
 Conventionally, it's designated as drive **D:**.
 The very essence of this disk is a collection of folders; each bearing the name of tags available in Autopsy.
 Though investigators have the liberty to tailor-make folders or sub-folders as per the requirements of their investigation, a suggested practice is to either refine or instate new tags in Autopsy.
 Post this step, both the Autopsy Plugin and the ForensicVM should be restarted.

-The succeeding image (see :numref:`evidence-windows`_) offers a visual guide: The evidence drive is demarcated by a green rectangle, while the Windows Explorer - which is in the process of identifying potential evidence - is enclosed within a red rectangle.
+The succeeding image (see `evidence-windows`_) offers a visual guide: The evidence drive is demarcated by a green rectangle, while the Windows Explorer - which is in the process of identifying potential evidence - is enclosed within a red rectangle.
 The objective here is to locate and transfer the identified evidence into the "possible evidence" drive, ensuring they're nestled under the appropriate Autopsy Folder Tags.

 .. figure:: img/evidence_disk_0003.jpg
    :alt: Locating evidence